 All staff are aware that sexual violence does happen and the fact that children can, and sometimes do, abuse their peers in this way.
 They understand that it can happen both inside and outside of school.
 Sexual violence and sexual abuse can happen anywhere, and all staff working with children are advised to maintain an attitude of 'it could happen here'.
 Bishop Perrin School will respond appropriately to all reports and concerns of sexual violence, including those outside the school and or online.
-Bishop Perrin School will ensure that all victims are taken seriously and offered appropriate support.
+Bishop Perrin School will ensure that individuals who are impacted by sexual violence or harassment are taken seriously and offered appropriate support.